- Visual Meteor Showers List (table)

 Tau Herculids This minor meteor shower is associated with the remnants of comet 73P/Schwassmann-Wachmann 3.
 In most years it produces little or no activity.
 However, occasionally the Earth will encounter one of the denser filaments of particles within the meteor stream and this can lead to somewhat higher activity.
 The next likely occasion will be on 2022 May 31 when the Earth is predicted to pass through the centre of a filament left by the comet in 1995.
 The location of the Tau Herculid radiant does seem to vary from outburst to outburst, but is generally near RA 14h05m, Dec +30 – within the constellation of Bootes, and somewhat distant from Hercules.

 Sigma Hydrids This minor shower is active in early to mid-December and only produces low activity rates but, over its two-week activity period, produces a significant overall number of meteors.
 Peak rates occur around Dec 11th.
 The radiant is located below the head of Hydra.
 Note that the radiant doesn’t rise above the horizon until mid-evening and so no Sigma Hydrids will be seen before this time.
 The best observed rates occur after midnight, when the radiant is climbing higher in the sky.
-There will be some moonlight interference for the 2017 Sigma Hydrids, with the Last Quarter Moon being located near the Leo-Virgo border during the night of Dec 10-11.
+There will be no moonlight interference for the 2018 Sigma Hydrids, with the waxing crescent Moon setting before the radiant rises on Dec 10-11.

 December Leo Minorids and Coma Berenicids: The minor Coma Berenicid shower underwent a degree of confusion in recent times, after IMO video results found apparently identically very swift, mostly faint, meteors radiating from an area about 15° west of where previous visual observations had suggested it should be, as well as from the anticipated radiant.
 It now seems there may be two minor showers active here, of which the December Leo Minorids is marginally the stronger, and apparently the longer-lasting.
 Initially thought that both peaked around December 20, the Coma shower is now believed to reach its weak maximum a few days sooner (and from a somewhat different position than earlier indicated).
 It may be that visual observers will struggle to identify the sources as separate, given previous apparent difficulties in this respect.
-With these showers only being readily observable late in the night, moonlight will not be a problem in 2017, as New Moon occurs on Dec 18.
 The December Leo Minorid radiant is usefully observable after 22:30 UT, while the Coma Berenicid radiant area is so placed only after 01h.

 Antihelion Source (ANT) Radiant Centre Locations